UMassCDS/IHOP-Reddit/README.md

 - (Optional to support faster compression & customize Hadoop config for Spark) [Hadoop](https://hadoop.apache.org) at least version 3.3 is needed for Pyspark to properly decompress the Reddit zst files (see [this issue](https://stackoverflow.com/questions/64607248/configure-spark-on-yarn-to-use-hadoop-native-libraries) or [this one](https://stackoverflow.com/questions/67099204/reading-a-zst-archive-in-scala-spark-native-zstandard-library-not-available)).
 Install Hadoop and configure the environment variables using [these instructions](https://phoenixnap.com/kb/install-hadoop-ubuntu).

 # Setup and Installation
-Note that [Pyspark](https://spark.apache.org/docs/latest/api/python/getting_started/install.html#dependencies) is used for training embeddings, so you must have Java installed (at least version 8) and `JAVA_HOME` set appropriately.
+Note that [Pyspark](https://spark.apache.org/docs/latest/api/python/getting_started/install.html#dependencies) is used for training embeddings and LDA models, so you must have Java installed (at least version 8) and `JAVA_HOME` set appropriately.

 Use [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) to create the `ihop` environment by running `conda env create -f environment.yml` or install the dependencies using `pip install -r requirements.txt`.
 These environments include dependencies for running jupyter notebooks.